 Heavy minerals from volcanic rocks

 Heavy minerals, such as spinel, corundum, zircon, garnet (pyrope), rutile and ilmenite can be observed in volcanic rocks in different content.
 These, mostly rare mineral inclusions in alkaline basaltic and phonolitic rocks can give information about the melt origin, the magma evolution by the ascent and unknown petrogenetic connections.
 Therefore mineralchemical and isotopic analysis are taking from selected heavy minerals, such as zircon or pyroxene.

 Magma genetic connections for different isolated rock complexes can give the multifarious crystal shapes of zircons, but also direct petrogenetic information to the parental magma (zircon typological method after PUPIN).
-In one sample are often observed zircon crystals with different morphologic features, so-called zircon subpopulations, what indicates different sources or area of origin.
+In one sample are often observed zircon crystals with different morphologic features, so-called zircon subpopulations, what indicates different sources.
 This connection is important for ongoing investigations, such as mineralchemistry and isotopy.
-For the study on zircon concentrates carried out from placers near volcanite outcrops and on insitu zircons from alkaline basaltic or phonolitic rocks.
+For the study on zircon concentrates carried out from placers near outcrops of ancient volcanoes and on in situ zircons from alkaline basaltic or phonolitic rocks.